Top Ten Fool's Gold: The Overrated Part 4 Chinatown

 Chinatown's central murder mystery will not get underway until we're introduced to one of the most distinctive and engaging cinematic detectives since Bogart filled the shoes of Sam Spade or Philip Marlowe.
 Like melted butter on toast, Jack Nicholson absorbs right into our central character, private detective J.J.
 Gittes.
 He's handsome, resourceful, cynical, alternately tough and compassionate but always a joy to behold.
 Gittes is more multifaceted than many of the other fictional detectives from this time period.
 This is due to his many personable but varied reactions to the fascinating people and events encountered as he guides us through an ever deepening conspiratorial chasm of deceit and corruption, both personal and institutional.

 Too often we are only given indications as to what's happened which cannot help but make a dramatically weaker impression compared to those events we witness ourselves.
 The same dynamic applies to the characters whom we are subsequently less emotionally attached to.
 Polanski does attempt to make up for the dramatic short changing at the film's conclusion.
 The director rightfully imposed a much more sombre and tragic ending than the one Towne originally wrote, befitting of the film's noir sensibilities of fatalistic doom and despair.
 The problem lies in its poor staging, making the haphazard proceedings look awkward and unconvincing.
 For one thing, the police are in Chinatown to arrest Evelyn for the murder of her husband Hollis Mulwray.
 They ignore pleas by Gittes to arrest Cross, who we know by now is the real culprit.
 Wouldn't they at least want to hold him for questioning?
 Apparently not as they do nothing while Evelyn and her father argue.
 Gittes yells to Evelyn "Let the police handle it"...
 Really?
 After all he did to try and keep her from them?
 Evelyn responds with: "He owns the police" which for her is an unprecedented statement.
 Why didn't she share that thought with Gittes earlier?
+Besides, Lt.
+Escobar's disclosure to Gittes (of all people) that Evelyn's deceased husband had salt-water in his lungs, clearly indicates he's out to find the true killer, as Hollis' death was made to look like an accident.
 The threats between Evelyn and her father continue which result in a gun being fired by Evelyn wounding Cross.
 The cops might as well be in the audience with us, for allowing all of this to take place without intervention.
 Only after she gets in her car and drives away do the police call out "Halt" and then even more inexplicably, fire on the moving vehicle, a shot which easily could have killed her daughter/sister, but which kills Evelyn.
 Cross comes over to comfort his hysterical "granddaughter", the one he's supposedly been trying to find, but it's the same girl the police thought Evelyn killed her husband over.
 Don't they at least want to question her?
 No, everybody's free to go.

 Chinatown can best be appreciated on Blu-ray and purchased here: